gurmadharir/Excel-Skills-for-Business/C2-Intermediate I/README.md

 Unlock the full potential of Pivot Tables to analyze data and build interactive dashboards.
 Visualize trends, compare results, and filter data dynamically with Charts and Slicers.

-**Objectives:**
+**Key Lessons**

-- Create and modify Pivot Tables
+- Create and modify Pivot Tables.
-- Use them to solve business problems
+- Use them to solve business problems.
-- Build interactive dashboards with Pivot Charts and Slicers
+- Build interactive dashboards with Pivot Charts and Slicers.

 ---